Included FREE items

 The study found that cannabidiol slowed down the metabolism of clobazam, which led to a significant increase in plasma levels of medication in the body—around 60–80%.
 As a result, researchers were able to lower the dose of clobazam administered to the subjects, without sacrificing efficacy.
 Even more interesting, the drug’s side effects, like insomnia, loss of coordination, drowsiness, and constipation, were all curbed with this lower dose.

-Here’s a list of other drugs, their classification, and how CBD interacts with them.
-Also included are some expert recommendations on whether or not cannabidiol should be used.
+Also included are some considerations on whether or not cannabidiol should be used.

 CYP3A4 Substrates

-Substrates are essentially drugs that are metabolised by cytochrome P450 enzymes.
-CYP3A4, specifically, is an enzyme in the liver and intestines that oxidises toxins or drugs for easier excretion from the body.
+CYP3A4, specifically, is an liver and intestines isoenzyme forming part of the cytochrome P450 that oxidises toxins or drugs for easier excretion from the body.

-Immunosuppressants and antidepressants belong to this category, alongside antipsychotics, calcium channel blockers, and opioids.
-Also part of this list of medications are benzodiazepines, z-hypnotics, statins, and chemotherapeutics.
+Some Iimmunosuppressants and antidepressants alongside antipsychotics, calcium channel blockers, and opioids are substrates of this isoenzyme.
+Also part of these substrates are benzodiazepines, z-hypnotics, statins, and chemotherapeutics.

 CYP34 Inhibitors

 Protease inhibitors are antiviral drugs that are usually prescribed to patients diagnosed with HIV.
-Loperamide, on the other hand, is a medication used for instant diarrhoea treatment.
+Valproic acid, on the other hand, is a medication used for epilepsy treatment.

-These drugs are examples of CYP34 inhibitors, and they are quite similar to their substrate counterparts.
+These drugs are examples of CYP3A4 inhibitors, and they are quite similar to their substrate counterparts.

-When CBD interacts with any of these drugs, its bioavailability—or the percentage of its dose that enters the body upon administration—tends to increase.
-As a result, the risk of adverse effects may increase.
+When CBD interacts with any of these drugs, its bioavailability—or the bloodstream drug concentration —tends to increase.
+As a result, the risk of adverse effects may rise.

-Experts don’t necessarily advise against taking CBD alongside these medications, but a reduced dose is recommended.
+Experts don’t advice taking CBD alongside these medications, but a reduced dose is recommended, should you decide to combine both medications.

-Protease inhibitors and loperamide are examples of stronger CYP34 inhibitors.
-The more moderate ones are amiodarone, verapamil, aprepitant, and cimetidine.
+Protease inhibitors and valproic acid are examples of stronger CYP34 inhibitors.
+Other ones are amiodarone, verapamil, aprepitant, and cimetidine.

 Allopurinol | Fluconazole |